tiskender2/TicketKit/README.md

 # TicketKit

-#### TicketKit is a framework that can use as a MovieTicket , Coupon or anyway you like
+#### TicketKit is a framework that can use as a Ticket , Coupon or anyway you like
 ![github-small](https://i.ibb.co/tKzWdTs/Screen-Shot-2020-07-29-at-09-01-20.png)
 ```
 import TicketKit